dtinth/reactjs.org/content/docs/render-props.md

 }
 ```

-In cases where you cannot define the prop statically (e.g. because you need to close over the component's props and/or state) `<Mouse>` should extend `React.Component` instead.
+In cases where you cannot define the prop statically (e.g. because you need to close over the component's props and/or state) you can send an arrow function and optimize elsewhere (e.g. making `Cat` extend `PureComponent` instead).